kinopio-club/kinopio-help/posts/groups.md

 Groups are helpful if you want to share and collaborate often with the same people on whiteboards, brainstorms, meeting notes, and diagrams.

-Each Group member becomes an upgraded Kinopio user, so they can create unlimited cards on Group spaces, and their own personal spaces too.

 > Only upgraded users can create groups, but any user on a group can contribute spaces to it

 ## Creating Groups